Special Libraries Association: Awards

-Recipients receive complimentary registration for the SLA Annual Conference & INFO-EXPO in the year in which they receive the award.
+Recipients received complimentary registration for the SLA Annual Conference & INFO-EXPO in the year in which they receive the award.

-SLA Committee/Council/Unit Recognition Programs and SAAAC Merit Awards are presented by the SLA Student and Academic Affairs Advisory Council (SAAAC) in recognition of the active development and participation of student members through their involvement in SLA Student Group activities.
-Through these awards the SAAAC recognizes and honors SLA Student Groups whose outstanding leadership, innovative programming, or creative use of electronic resources contribute to increased membership and expanded professional development.
-SAAAC awards are made based on documented quantitative and qualitative evidence pertaining to one or more of the following award criteria:
+SLA Committee/Council/Unit Recognition Programs and SAAAC Merit Awards were presented by the SLA Student and Academic Affairs Advisory Council (SAAAC) in recognition of the active development and participation of student members through their involvement in SLA Student Group activities.
+Through these awards the SAAAC recognized and honored SLA Student Groups whose outstanding leadership, innovative programming, or creative use of electronic resources contributed to increased membership and expanded professional development.
+SAAAC awards were made based on documented quantitative and qualitative evidence pertaining to one or more of the following award criteria: